 Ballymagooly House, Mallow, Co Cork

-A most attractive country property enjoying a delightful elevated setting overlooking the river Blackwater, with salmon fishing and surrounded by its own prime farmland
+A most attractive character country house in a fine elevated setting overlooking the river Blackwater

 Entrance Hall, Library, Drawing Room, Dining Room, Breakfast Room, Kitchen, Utility, Cloakroom.
 Spacious Gallery Landing, Four Bedrooms, Two Bathrooms.